The Best LED Light bulbs For Everything In Your Home

 // Renovation Husband’s Confidence Level (RHC): We made this up for this blog post.
 LEDs is an ever changing environment and our confidence in the “best bulb” changes by category.

-// Dimmability: Not all LED light bulbs are dimmable, so it's important to check before making a purchase if you plan on using them with a dimmer switch.
-If you do decide to go for dimmable LED bulbs, check that they are compatible with your existing dimmer switch.
+// Dimmability: Not all LED lights are dimmable bulbs.
+So, it's important to check before making a purchase if you plan on using them with a dimmer switch.
+If you do decide to go for this feature, check that they are compatible with your existing dimmer switch.

 // Quality and Brand: As with any product, it's important to choose a high-quality LED light bulb from a reputable brand.
-Low-quality bulbs may not last as long or provide the same level of light, so it's worth investing in a good quality bulb.
+Low-quality bulbs may not have a long lifetime, or provide the same level of light, so it's worth investing in a good quality bulb.

 RHC: HIGH